kermitt2/delft/doc/distributed_training.md

 the matrix and calls `sbatch` once, with the array index range and the concurrency throttle;
 in each array task it maps `SLURM_ARRAY_TASK_ID` back onto one experiment and `exec`s the training.
 Every task gets one GPU.
-Set `DRY_RUN=true` to print the command of every task, with its index, instead of submitting anything.
+Set `DRY_RUN=true` to print the command of every task, with its index, instead of submitting anything: what it prints is exactly what the tasks run, since the submitter hands them the settings it resolved (models, embedding, suffix, sweep flags) as arguments rather than through the environment.

 ### Standard profiles